 It is an interesting and exciting time to consider the impressive potential of artificial intelligence and witness the developments in the field.
 Stay in touch with the changes and stay tuned for what artificial intelligence may do for the construction industry.

 About Doug Dockery, Chief Technology Officer

-Doug Dockery is the Chief Technology Officer (CTO) for ConstructConnect, overseeing IT, application development, DevOps, QA, data management, and our PMO.
+Doug Dockery is the Chief Technology Officer (CTO) for ConstructConnect, overseeing IT, application development, DevOps, QA, data management, and our Agile Transformation Office.
 Prior to joining ConstructConnect, Doug served as a global technology and digital transformation leader for LeadingAgile, CentralSquare Technologies, CA Technologies, Rally Software, and a number of other organizations.
 A native Floridian, Doug resides in the Orlando, Florida area with his family.
 He is also active within the Central Florida community by serving a number of area nonprofits.